Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-otp/how-to-program-a-yubico-otp-credential.md

 # How to program a slot with a Yubico OTP credential

-To program a [slot](xref:OtpSlots) with a [Yubico OTP](xref:OtpYubicoOtp) credential, you will use a ```ConfigureYubicoOtp``` instance.
-It is instantiated by calling the method of the same name on your [OtpSession](xref:Yubico.YubiKey.Otp.OtpSession) instance.
+To program a [slot](xref:OtpSlots) with a [Yubico OTP](xref:OtpYubicoOtp) credential, you will use a [ConfigureYubicoOtp](xref:Yubico.YubiKey.Otp.Operations.ConfigureYubicoOtp) instance.
+It is instantiated by calling the factory method of the same name on your [OtpSession](xref:Yubico.YubiKey.Otp.OtpSession) instance.

 First, a clarification of terms is needed.
 “Yubico OTP” is both an OTP credential type and a [challenge-response](xref:OtpChallengeResponse) algorithm.
 In this context, we are referring to the credential type.
 A Yubico OTP credential is touch-activated.
-When you touch the YubiKey, it will emit a binary challenge using ModHex characters.
+When you touch the YubiKey, it will emit a binary challenge using [ModHex](xref:OtpModhex) characters.

 A Yubico OTP credential contains the following three parts, which must be set during instantiation: